mwc360/mwc360.github.io/_posts/DRAFT-What-is-a-Spark-Pool.md

 People often want to know which is cheaper.
 The answer however, is extremely complicated because both operate on completely different billing models and each has it's situational nuances.

 ### Cost per vCore Hour
 To evaluate the cost of each, I prefer to look at an atomical job and compare the effective cost of that single job.
 After understanding this cost, I then extrapolate it as part of an all-up platform cost.
 To do this we need to know the job duration, cluster size, and the vCore cost per hour including any licensing fees.
-The follow rates are from the West Central US Azure region, using my go-to VM SKU family in Databricks as the benchmark: Edsv5.
-Microsoft doesn't publish the VM SKU used in Fabric as it can vary by region and will change over time (which is reflected in the Fabric F SKU pricing), however the Edsv5 or Easv5 VM families match most of the VM specs.
+The follow rates are from the West Central US Azure region, using my go-to VM SKU family in Databricks as the benchmark: Edsv5. _Microsoft doesn't publish the VM SKU used in Fabric as it can vary by region and will change over time (which is reflected in the Fabric F SKU pricing), however the Edsv5 or Easv5 VM families match the most important VM specs._

 | Workload                                 | Total Cost per vCore Hour | Hardware Cost per vCore Hour (Edsv5) | Licensing Cost per vCore Hour |
 |------------------------------------------|---------------------------|--------------------------------------|-------------------------------|